GlosuU/bayograff/README.md

 ## TODOS

+-   Add Loading Circle to everything but ReportermsList
 -   Images can't be inserted into Latex :(
 -   After searching something, clicking Reporterms does not refresh to all reporterms
 -   Allow date input with text (maybe use npm install v-calendar)